richardtape/content-visibility/readme.txt

 1. Showing the content visibility controls in the content editor sidebar

 == Changelog ==

+= 0.2.4 =
+* WordPress 5.7.0 compatibility.
+* Nothing really to see here.
+Fixed an issue with the build script which prevented 0.2.3 from being available in the plugins repo.

 = 0.2.3 =
 * Content Visibility controls now show on the reusable blocks edit screen in addition to when you insert a reusable block.